DECORATING A KITCHEN WITH BLACK APPLIANCES

 The oak cabinets in this next kitchen look SHARP with the black microwave.
 And while there’s a bit of mix and match with the stainless stove (I’d rather see the appliances ALL black), the overall look is working…

 In the above situation, black hardware looks GREAT as it’s not as high contrast on the wood cabinets compared to white cabinets.
-A great way to update the above kitchen would be to add a medium-depth taupe subway tile backsplash, pulling into the countertop colours.
+A great way to update the above kitchen would be to add a medium-depth taupe subway tile backsplash, pulling into the countertop colors.

-PAINT ‘COLOURS’ & BLACK APPLIANCES
+PAINT ‘COLORS’ & BLACK APPLIANCES

 Generally speaking, the DARKER you go and/or the more STRIKING you go, the better chance you have of pulling off black, even WITHOUT black countertops!
 However, ensure you tie in black details SOMEWHERE in your design (i.e. cabinet hardware/faucet/light fixtures).

 This next kitchen can BARELY handle black appliances (and is better suited to stainless steel).
-The paint colour is Sherwin Williams Evergreen Fog.
+The paint color is Sherwin Williams Evergreen Fog.
 Even if we bump down one shade darker to Dried Thyme, the palette would rest a little easier.

 In the above kitchen, the black hardware would definitely help black appliances feel more at home WITHOUT needing a black countertop – again, it’s really only white to light depth cabinets that NEED a black countertop.